sowbyspencer/Resume/README.md

 Weber School District Ogden, Utah USA

-- Coordinated deployment of hundreds of devices in a time-effective manner
+- Coordinated deployment of 300+ devices in a time-restrictive window of one day
-- Troubleshot various hardware and software issues on various hardware and operating systems
+- Troubleshot hardware and software issues on desktops, Chromebooks, printers, projectors, and other peripherals
+- Communicated needs and concerns of dozens of end users to policymakers by collecting and consolidating feedback
 - Self-managed workloads and projects in teams of 1-10 members
 - Managed and resolved help requests for 3+ locations for users with different roles
-- Communicated needs and concerns between dozens of end users and policymakers
+- Communicated needs and concerns of dozens of end users to policymakers by collecting and consolidating feedback

 ### Data Analyst Sep.
 2017 – Apr.
 2019

 Goldenwest Credit Union Ogden, Utah USA

+- Initialized branch manager key indicators report system using SQL subqueries, joins, unions, and aggregate functions
 - Implemented data storage and processing automation with Visual Basic
+- Compiled raw data from hundreds of text files to be easily viewed for promotions and marketing campaigns
 - Constructed various actionable reports with different requirements daily
-- Compiled and organized raw text data from hundreds of files to be easily viewed
-- Initialized key indicators report system for managers using SQL

 ## Skills

-- Critical Thinking/Problem Solving
+**Technical Skills**

+- Programming: JavaScript, Python, Node.js, HTML, CSS, SQL
+- Frameworks & Patterns: MVC Pattern
+- Development Tools: Figma, Postman
+- Software Development: SDLC, Agile, Scrum
-- Introductory use of C#, Java, Python
+- Introductory Experience: Java, C++, TypeScript

+**Soft Skills**

+- Critical Thinking & Problem Solving
+- Teamwork & Delegation
+- Time Management
+- Attention to Detail
 - Digital Technology Adaptability
-- Professional Accountability
-- Teamwork and Delegation
-- Attention to Detail